markadev/AppleII-VGA/README.md

 one Apple II+ and one VGA monitor so my testing is very limited.

 These features are currently supported:
+ * Generates a 640x480@60 VGA signal with 3 bits per color channel using resistor DACs
  * Text mode (monochrome)
  * Lo-res mode, crisp w/no color fringing
  * Hi-res mode (still wip)